sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

-qualitative status into ordered integers, in this case denoted as GE: thus a species assess as “Least Concern" would have a GE score of 0, a "Near Threatened" species would be scored as a 1, and so on up to a species assessed as “Critically Endangered”, which would have a score of 4.
+qualitative status into ordered integers, in this case denoted as GE: thus a species assess as “Least Concern" would have a GE score of 0, a "Near Threatened" species would be scored as a 1, and so on up to a species assessed as “Critically Endangered”, which would have a score of
-So using Evolutionary Distinctiveness (ED) and Global IUCN Red List status (GE) you can create a composite score of Evolutionary Distinctive and Globally Endangered (EDGE) species.
-The one proposed by Isaac et al.
-(2007) and subsequently used by Jetz et al. (2014) on birds is as
+4. Thus, by using Evolutionary Distinctiveness (ED) and Global IUCN Red List status (GE) you can create a composite score of Evolutionary Distinctive and Globally Endangered (EDGE) species.
+The one proposed by Isaac et al. (2007) and subsequently used by Jetz et al. (2014) on birds is as follows:
-follows:

 $$EDGE = ln(ED + 1) + GE * ln(2)$$